goharbor/harbor/ADOPTERS.md

 ## Success Stories
 **JD:** Harbor is the registry service of JD.com’s JDOS platform.
-Harbor has been used for over 2 years in production with tens of thousands of nodes and managing millions of container images
+Harbor has been used for over 2 years in production with tens of thousands of nodes and managing millions of container images.

-**China Mobile:** Harbor has been used in production for more than year, serving images to a container environment with over 1,000 nodes
+**China Mobile:** Harbor has been used in production for more than year, serving images to a container environment with over 1,000 nodes.

+**360 Total Security:** Harbor is used to distribute images and manage access to project images at 360 Total Security.
+The image replication functions is heavily leveraged in their environment.
+Harbor supports approximately 800 compute nodes in a production environments across different regions and manages about 20,000 container images.

 **Slamtec:** Harbor is being used in external production systems as well as internal dev/test environments.
-All services are deployed using container images stored and managed by Harbor, making Harbor an important part of Slamtec's CI/CD workflow
+All services are deployed using container images stored and managed by Harbor, making Harbor an important part of Slamtec's CI/CD workflow.